 She is a graduate of Smith College (A.B. ’76, Government (High Honors)) and Harvard Law School (J.D. ’79).

-Steve Crimmins is a partner at Murphy & McGonigle, a securities boutique in New York and Washington.
+Stephen J. Crimmins is a partner at Murphy & McGonigle, a 50-lawyer securities-focused boutique in New York and Washington.
 He defends clients in enforcement matters involving the Securities and Exchange Commission and other financial regulators.

-Before returning to private practice over a decade ago, Steve spent 14 years at the SEC’s Enforcement Division, incluing 8 years leading its large Trial Unit in prosecuting securities cases in federal courts and administrative proceedings.
-Steve is a Brooklyn native, got his law degree at Columbia, and began his practice at a large New York firm.
+Before returning to private practice well over a decade ago, Steve spent 14 years trying cases at the SEC’s Enforcement Division, including 8 years leading its large Trial Unit in prosecuting securities cases in federal courts and administrative proceedings.
+Steve is a Brooklyn native, earned his law degree at Columbia, and began his practice at a large New York firm.

-Best Lawyers recognized Steve as the “2017 Securities Regulation Lawyer of the Year for New York City,” and Chambers USA recognizes him among the top two dozen securities enforcement lawyers nationally.
+Best Lawyers recognized Steve as the “2017 Securities Regulation Lawyer of the Year for New York City,” and Chambers USA recognized him in 2019 a “real leader of the SEC enforcement Bar” and among the top 20 enforcement lawyers nationally.
 Steve has chaired the securities law sections of both the Federal Bar Association and the DC Bar.
-He testified twice before Congress on SEC issues, and he regularly speaks on professional panels.
+He has testified three times before Congress on SEC issues, most recently in June 2019, and he regularly speaks on professional panels.

 Stuart J. Kaswell is MFA’s Executive Vice President & Managing Director, General Counsel.
 In his role as chief legal officer, Stuart represents the hedge fund industry on domestic and international legislative and regulatory policy issues.
 Stuart works directly with MFA’s President & CEO to oversee all legal aspects of the Association’s legislative and regulatory policy initiatives in Washington and around the world.